Chula’s Compass is pointed to the USA, where ARME’s Got A Second? campaign encourages the adoption of a second dog from a shelter or rescue group.

 Many of us enjoy the love of a companion dog.
 They are our best friends, our couch snugglers, our exercise partners and more.
 But what some don’t realize is that most dogs enjoy the companionship of another companion dog.
 We have seen this first hand when our adopters introduced a second dog into their family.

-Our staff of experts are here to assist you with any questions about bringing a second dog into your home.
+Our staff of experts are here to assist you with any questions about bringing a second dog into your home and how we can assist with you rescue fees.

 Email us at: firstname.lastname@example.org